Skip to main content

 Button Module with Icon (Interactive)

-Button modules display an icon and/or text with a click action:
+Button modules display an icon and/or text with a click action.
+They also support right-click, middle-click, and scroll events:

 [[CustomModule]]